alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 But the solutions explored go beyond mirror roofs: solar panels shielding crops can bring surprising synergies: electricity generation plus improved yields.
-The computations presented can guide us in increasing the albedo of our cities, our countries and our planet, to help cool the environment.
+The computations presented can guide us for increasing the albedo of our cities, our countries and our planet, to help cool the environment.